Skip to main content

 What Stores Give Away Free Moving Boxes?

-Local businesses such as grocery stores, liquor stores, coffee shops, pharmacies, bookstores, and office supply stores often have extras lying around that they’re willing to give out. try to stop by around delivery or restocking times and ask politely to boost your chances.
+Local businesses such as grocery stores, liquor stores, coffee shops, pharmacies, bookstores, and office supply stores often have extras lying around that they’re willing to give out.
+Try to stop by around delivery or restocking times and ask politely to boost your chances.

 How Many Moving Boxes Do You Need?